A provincial state of emergency remains in effect due to numerous wildfires.

 Collective bargaining is the negotiation process between an employer and a union.

-The goal of the negotiation is to reach a written collective agreement that becomes the contract that sets out the terms and conditions of employment for unionized employees.
-These agreements are often 2 to 4 years in length.
+The goal of negotiating is to reach a written collective agreement that becomes the contract that sets out the terms and conditions of employment for unionized employees.

 A government-funded employer is one who is given funding from the provincial government to provide services to Albertans.
 This includes areas such as health care, education, post-secondary education and excludes municipal governments.